 Where to Stay in Moab

-Moab positions you perfectly to explore both parks.
+Moab positions you perfectly to explore both Canyonlands and Arches.
 If you want to be close to town and are looking for something budget-friendly, I recommend the Fairfield Inn & Suites Moab.
-It has a nice pool is just outside of town so close to the entrance to Arches.
+It has a nice pool and is just outside of town, so close to the entrance to Arches.
 Suites are available with separate sitting areas, a mini fridge and microwave.

-If you are looking for something a little more upscale, or want more of a resort experience, I recommend the Red Cliffs Lodge, where we stayed on our last visit.
-It’s about 20 minutes outside of town, and has a gorgeous setting right on the river with towering cliffs all around.
-There is a nice pool, lots of activities and you can choose between a regular room and a cottage with a kitchen, living area and balcony overlooking the river.
-The dining room has a fantastic view.
+If you are looking for something a little more upscale, or want a resort experience, I recommend the Red Cliffs Lodge, where we stayed on our last visit.
+It’s about 20 minutes outside of town and has a gorgeous setting on the Colorado river with towering cliffs all around.
+Amenities include a nice outdoor pool, lots of activities including horseback riding.
+Choose between a regular “hotel-style” room or a cottage with a kitchen, living area and balcony overlooking the river.
+The lodge’s dining room has a fantastic view.

 For a luxury experience, consider the Sorrel River Ranch.
 It’s pricey but supposed to be exceptional with lots of amenities including a spa.
 I would love to stay there on my next visit.
 You can also just pop in for lunch or dinner.